Everything You Need to Know About Olive Oil

 Olive oil comes in various grades, each with unique characteristics based on production methods and quality.
 The most well-known varieties include:

 - Extra Virgin Olive Oil (EVOO): This is the highest quality of olive oil, made from the first cold-pressing of the olives.
 It is unrefined, has low acidity, and contains high levels of antioxidants, making it rich in flavor and nutrients.
+Extra virgin olive oils are considered the highest quality olive oil, meeting strict standards for flavor, aroma, and chemical composition.
+EVOO must have a free fatty acid content not exceeding 0.8 grams per 100 grams, expressed as oleic acid, which is a key indicator of olive oil quality.
+Not all olive oils are created equal; the International Olive Council and the European Union set rigorous standards to ensure authenticity and quality.

 - Pure Olive Oil: A blend of refined olive oil and virgin or extra virgin olive oil, offering a more neutral flavor while still maintaining some nutritional benefits.
+Compared to extra virgin, regular olive oil (often labeled as pure or light) is more processed and has different quality standards.

 For those interested in more environmentally-conscious choices, organic olive oil is produced without pesticides or synthetic fertilizers, ensuring a cleaner product.
 Organic certification signifies that the olive oil meets strict standards of production and sustainability.